wazuh/wazuh-documentation/source/user-manual/elasticsearch/elastic_tuning.rst

 Elasticsearch provides the ability to split an index into multiple segments called shards.
 Each shard is, in and of itself, a fully-functional and independent "index" that can be hosted on any node in the cluster.
 Sharding is important for two primary reasons:

-- Horizontally scallation.
+- Horizontally scalation.

 - Distribute and parallelize operations across shards, increasing the performance and throughput.

-Also, Elasticsearch allows to make one or more copies of the index’s shards into what are called replica shards, or replicas for short.
+Also, Elasticsearch allows making one or more copies of the index’s shards into what are called replica shards, or replicas for short.
 Replication is important for two primary reasons:

 - Provides high availability in case a shard or node failure.

-- Allows to scale out the search volume and throughput, since searches can be executed on all replicas in parallel.
+- Allows to scale out the search volume and throughput since searches can be executed on all replicas in parallel.

 .. warning::